nens/lizard-client/README.md

 ## Angular coding guidelines

-A __controller__ is the keeper/guardian of the state: it's primary purpose is the containing of models.
-Every controller gets it's own $scope, so it is able to define it's own models: $scope.model0, $scope.model1, $scope.modelFooBar etc. Controllers don't contain logic, don't do DOM manipulation, no selectors, and no data, unless binding to $scope.
+A __controller__ is the keeper/guardian of the state: it's primary purpose is the containing of models specific to the part of the DOM it is attached to.
+It should not store global state, because this get inaccessible from outside the controllers scope.
+Every controller gets it's own $scope, so it is able to define it's own models: $scope.model0, $scope.model1, $scope.modelFooBar etc. Controllers don't contain logic, don't do DOM manipulation, no selectors, and no data, unless binding to the DOM.
+It should not have to contain any watches, because it is either its own model or state that is of no concern to the specific model of the component it is attached to.

 A __directive__ serves to $watch any changes on $scopes, and act accordingly: write to $scopes and manipulate the DOM.
 The directive can watch for any changes (_read_ $scope(s)), and act accordingly (either _write_ $scope(s) and manipulate the DOM indirectly, or manipulate the DOM directly).
 It gets it's values (to write to $scope(s)) by calling functions defined in one of it's injected Angular services, which do the actual computations.